Direkt zum Inhalt springen

 Broadbridge, A.; Swanson, V. (2006): Managing two roles.
 A theoretical study of students' employment whilst at university.
 In: Community, Work, Family (9 (2)), pp. 159-179.

-Buß, I. (2016): Unpublished results of a student survey within the project Open Study Model Ludwigshafen.
+Buß, I. (2016): Unpublished results of a student survey as part of the Open Study Model Ludwigshafen project.
 Ludwigshafen.

-Ludwigshafen University of Applied Sciences (2015a): Study program survey.
-Internal document.
-Ludwigshafen am Rhein.
+Ludwigshafen University of Business and Society (2015a): Study program survey.
+Internal documents.
+Ludwigshafen on the Rhine.

-Ludwigshafen University of Applied Sciences (2015b): Student barometer.
+Ludwigshafen University of Business and Society (2015b): Student barometer.
 University-wide student survey.
-Winter semester 2014/2015. unpublished document.
-With the collaboration of Keller, A. University Evaluation Officer.
-Ludwigshafen am Rhein.
+Winter semester 2014/2015.
+Unpublished documents.
+In collaboration with Keller, A. Evaluation officer of the university.
+Ludwigshafen on the Rhine.

-Middendorff, E.; Apolinarski, B.; Poskowsky, J.; Kandulla, M.; Netz, N. (2013): The economic and social situation of students in Germany 2012: 20th Social Survey of the German Student Union conducted by the HIS Institute for Higher Education Research.
-Available online at www.sozialerhebung.de/download/20/soz20_hauptbericht_gesamt.pdf, last checked 25.04.2016.
+Middendorff, E.; Apolinarski, B.; Poskowsky, J.; Kandulla, M.; Netz, N. (2013): The economic and social situation of students in Germany 2012: 20th Social Survey of the Deutsches Studentenwerk conducted by the HIS Institute for Higher Education Research.
+Available online at www.sozialerhebung.de/download/20/soz20_hauptbericht_gesamt.pdf, last checked on 25.04.2016.

-Nienhüser, W.; Becker, C.; Jans, M. (2000): Student employment and part-time study: first results of a written survey of all students of economics at the University GH Essen.
+Nienhüser, W.; Becker, C.; Jans, M. (2000): Student employment and part-time studies: First results of a written survey of all students of economics at the University of GH Essen.
 Essen.
-Available online at www.uni-due.de/apo/TZ-Bericht.pdf, last checked 05.11.2014.
+Available online at www.uni-due.de/apo/TZ-Bericht.pdf, last checked on 05.11.2014.

 Citation

 Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra (2017): Profile: Working students.
-In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good teaching in a diverse student body.
-Working Papers of the Ludwigshafen University of Applied Sciences, No. 6. www.hwg-lu.de/arbeitspapiere
+In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good education in a diverse student body.
+Working Papers of the Ludwigshafen University of Business and Society, No. 6. www. hwg-lu.de/arbeitspapiere